← Back to Recipes

 3. 3

-Add the coconut sugar, fish sauce, and Thai green curry paste to the coconut mixture, stirring thoroughly until all ingredients are well incorporated into a fragrant sauce.
+Add the coconut sugar (or brown sugar if substituting), fish sauce, and Thai green curry paste to the coconut mixture, stirring thoroughly until all ingredients are well incorporated into a fragrant sauce.

 4. 4